uu-his/Methods/README.md

 Further data management and visualisations

 #### Assignment
 * So far there has been ample attention for working in a reproducible way.
-For this assignment you will have to hand in all the files necessary to reproduce one of the visualisations in the previous lab session on structured data.
+For this assignment you will have to hand in all the files necessary to reproduce one of the visualisations in the previous lab session on structured data (week 3).
+Instructions will be provided in that week.
-* Due: Wed.
-18th, 17.00.
+* Due: Fri.
+October 3rd, 17.00.

+### Week 7
+#### Tutorial
+The future of Digital History

+#### Readings week 7
+* Jean-Baptiste Michel et al. 'Quantitative Analysis of Culture Using Millions of Digitized Books', _Science_ 331 (2011), pp. 176 -182
+* Eitan A. Pechenick et.al., ‘Characterizing the Google Books Corpus: Strong limits to inferences of socio-cultural and linguistic evolution’, _PLOS One_ 10 (2015)
+* David Berry, ['Post-Digital Humanities: Computation and Cultural Critique in the Arts and Humanities'](http://er.educause.edu/articles/2014/5/postdigital-humanities-computation-and-cultural-critique-in-the-arts-and-humanities), _Educause_ Review 19-05-2014

+#### Lab session
+TBA

 ### Week 8
-#### Presentations
+#### Student Presentations
 * During the Monday tutorial slot of week 8, each group will presesent their work in progress.
 Each group has 15 minutes in total, for both the presentation and the discussion.
 The presentation should therefore be no longer than 10 minutes.

 ### Week 9